Grant Through Facebook

-(with video below) Say you receive a Facebook message from your sister, mom, brother, or just a friend.
-Not suspecting anything, you start reading: “Hey, make time today to apply for this federal grant.
+You receive a Facebook message from a family member or a very good friend.
+Not suspecting anything, you start reading: “Morning.
+Make time today to apply for this federal grant.
 It’s not advertised publicly.
 I got the info from someone at work, so I am sure you will get it.
 It’s what you need, and you can only get it today!
-I am in meetings for the next few hours, so my phone is off.
+I am busy for the next few hours.
+My phone is off.
 I will call you as soon as I am done”.

-You are told to wait five business days for the official results, but they'll never come.
-What happened?
-Scammers create bogus Government pages with fake phone numbers then hack into people’s Facebook accounts and start sending messages like the one above.
+You are told to wait five business days for the official results.
+However, they will never come.
+What just happened?
+Scammers create bogus Government pages with fake phone numbers then hack into Facebook accounts and start sending messages like the one above.

 Watch the video below to see the Grant Through Facebook scam narrated by a victim:

-The crooks have everything set up so when you read your sister’s message you notice the fact that she won’t answer her phone, so you know not to call her.
-Even worse, the scammers could even talk to you live on Facebook using the chat feature, while you really think it is your sister.
+The crooks have everything set up so when you read the message you notice the fact that the sender says she won’t answer her phone, so you know not to call her.
+Even worse, the scammers could even talk to you live on Facebook Messenger using the chat feature, while you really think it is your mom.
 You only have a few business hours to apply and criminals make everything possible to avoid the victims calling the other person.
-Always refuse to proceed if you are rushed to pay a fee, especially in a case like this.
-Talk to the real person who sent you the message.
-If you really can’t speak to them, examine the website very carefully.
-Click on the links that should be on the real Government’s website, to see if they all take you where they claim they do (on an official website there are always links to their programs and services, contacts in different departments, news releases, etc).

 How to protect yourself more: